nickzoic/nick.zoic.org/art/programming-beyond-text-files/index.md

 down in typing and syntax, but they do place a lot of reliance on mousing, annoying fluent typists.

+Perhaps instead we could edit the AST directly, but in a keyboard oriented way.

 Languages with very little syntax, like Lisp, are very well suited to writing such an editor.
 JSON is only a little harder.
 Python is not going to be all that easy.
 The trick will be to balance keystroke driven operations with automatic tree operations,